-Because time changes everything (even a facility/organization), there should be a concern that the existing mission, goals, policies, and procedures that represent the current changing facility/organizational needs.
-It also might involve changes in job descriptions.
+Because time changes everything (even an organization), there should be a concern that the existing mission, goals, policies, and procedures represent the current organizational needs and their relevancy to the organization.
+Ongoing changes in employee job descriptions, policies, mission statement, philosophy, objectives, goals, and bylaws are frequently required.
+Administrative changes require a review with employees and a signed recognition by the employees that they understand and are committed to the new changes.

 Meeting or in-service minutes should have documentation of all concerns regarding organizational entropy, and the teaching/reminding method(s) used to accommodate the change(s).
-A signature that employees have reviewed, participated, and, then, had an opportunity to clarify the information is required and maintained with the minutes of the meeting.
+A signature by the employees that they have participated, and had an opportunity to clarify the information presented as a part of the in-service meeting should be required and maintained with the minutes of the meeting.

 Evidence of an informed employee's noncompliant behavior to follow a required organizational behavior intended to control entropy changes should be stated as such on his/her employee evaluation and dealt with accordingly.
-Reminders (in writing or verbal) are given to employees who appear to be wandering from the expected behaviors or attitudes.
+Reminders (whether in writing or verbal) given to employees keep employees from wandering from the expected behaviors or attitudes required of an employee.